cofoeducistudent/tam-ms1-c/README.md

 ---
 ## **Media**

-* The photos and graphich images used on this site are credited to Black Eagle Films (BEF) of which I was owner.
+* The photos and graphic images used on this site are credited to Black Eagle Films (BEF) of which I was owner.
 * The attachment was a film based on a screenplay I wrote, directed & produced a few years ago.
 * I created the **download - press-kit pdf** and the posters images a few years ago for promotion of the film.
 * Screenshots were captured from the HD version of the film using **Mac version of Monosnap**.